 - Given the circumstances, another factor to consider is whether or not this teacher is responsive to emails.
 If they have a track record of leaving students on read, they might not be the best teacher to ask.
 You can save this teacher as a back up in the event that your other recommenders fall through.

 2. How to ask for a Letter of Recommendation via email

 Once you’ve chosen whom you want to ask for a letter of recommendation, you can begin working on the email you’ll send to them.
 Both content and wording should be artfully considered in this process, as portraying yourself as thoughtful, detail-oriented and driven is key in this step.
 Don’t let the importance of the task stall your progress on it, however!
 The word “perfect” here is used very loosely; you should never let perfection morphe into procrastination.
 Write the best email you can and send it as early as possible!
 Here’s what a “perfect” email could look like:

 3. Respect Their Time and Yours

 Waiting for a response to a request like this one can be anxiety-inducing, and anxiety makes time feel like it’s moving unbearably slowly.
-With that in mind, you should resist the temptation of following up with your email if your teacher doesn’t reply right away.
-Respect their time and the fact that they are dealing with adjusting to online instruction, receiving other requests for letters of recommendation, and possibly balancing that with taking care of their children during the day.
+With that in mind, you should resist the temptation of following up if your teacher doesn’t reply right away.
+Respect their time and the fact that they are adjusting to online instruction, receiving other requests for letters of recommendation, and possibly balancing that with taking care of their children during the day.
 You should respect your own time too; if you’ve been waiting patiently for a few weeks and still haven’t received a reply, email them again to make sure they received your initial email.
-If they still don’t get back to you, it might be necessary to return to step one and think about other teachers you could ask for a letter of recommendation.
+If they still don’t get back to you, it might be necessary to return to step one and think about other teachers who you could ask for a letter of recommendation.